|with Anita Roddick

 Introductory article by David Boyle and Anita Roddick

-It is increasingly difficult to persuade children to study maths at higher levels these days, or so they say – yet at the same time, when they get outside the classroom, there are numbers absolutely everywhere.
+It is increasingly difficult to persuade children to study maths at higher levels these days, or so they say – yet at the same time, when they get outside the classroom, there are absolutely everywhere.

-Retailers collect numbers in strange combinations – the number of young mothers who buy salmon on Tuesdays in the rain, for example.
+Retailers collect in strange combinations – the number of young mothers who buy salmon on Tuesdays in the rain, for example.
 The government collects them too – anything from the mathematical abilities of eight-year-olds to the state of sailor’s teeth in the Royal Navy.

-So when you wonder a little more why children find dealing with numbers so difficult, you realise that we all do: they have become the tools that control us.
+So when you wonder a little more why children find dealing with so difficult, you realise that we all do: they have become the tools that control us.
 They are the playthings of technocrats; the dull, dutiful tools of oppressors and empires.

 You know governments just measure the world as if it was like they say it is: they measure the number of servicemen killed in Iraq in great detail, but don’t bother counting the tens of thousands of Iraqi civilians who have been killed.